emsund/dni_visual_clock/README.md

 # dni_visual_clock
 A D'ni-style Analog Clock

-This was a small "fan project"/toy I developed in late 2015/early 2016.
+This was a small "fan project" I developed in late 2015/early 2016.

-It uses Python TkInter (and some arithmetic) to draw an analog clock using the timekeeping system developed by Cyan worlds (creators of the 1993 computer game Myst) for the fictional D'ni civilization.
+It uses Python TkInter (and some arithmetic) to draw an analog clock using the timekeeping system developed by Cyan Worlds (creators of the 1993 computer game Myst) for the fictional D'ni civilization.

 The script ``gui_dni_clock.py`` runs the graphical app.
 However, it